 - Increase your nutrient intake.
 Choose sushi rolls made with brown rice over those made with white rice.

-- Favor cone-shaped hand rolls.
-Look for temaki on the menu.
-These rolls contain less rice than more traditional rolls.
+- Favor cone-shaped hand rolls (temaki), which contain less rice than more traditional rolls.

 - Increase the protein and fiber content of your meal.
-Accompany your sushi with a portion of edamame, a wakame salad, a miso soup or sashimi.
+Accompany your sushi with edamame, wakame salad, miso soup, or sashimi.

 - Cut down on soy sauce.
-If you are salt-sensitive, avoid soy sauce or only lightly brush the top of your sushi with it.
+If you are salt-sensitive, avoid soy sauce or only lightly dip your sushi in it.

-- Order sushi from reputable restaurants.
-They're more likely to follow proper food safety practices.
+- Order sushi from reputable restaurants, which are more likely to follow proper food safety practices.

-Bottom Line: There are various ways to increase the health benefits of your sushi while reducing the risk of negative effects.
+There are various ways to increase the health benefits of your sushi while minimizing its potential drawbacks.

-Sushi is rich in several vitamins, minerals and health-promoting compounds.
+It’s rich in several vitamins, minerals, and health-promoting compounds.